arunpandian7/covid-19-detection/README.md

 ![Demo](https://github.com/ArunRK7Codie/covid-19-detection/blob/master/demo.gif)

-> ## ⚠️ Experiencing a bug in deploying the App in Heroku.
-Will Update Soon!!!
+> ### ⚠️Apologies 🙇‍♂️.
+Since there is a bug in Streamlit in deploying a PyTorch app to Heroku.
+I ditched streamlit to flask app and deployed.
+Find the repo [here](https://github.com/arunpandian7/covid-detector-flask)
 ## Tech Stack
 - PyTorch (DL Model)
 - OpenCV